cqse/teamscale-jacoco-agent/agent/USAGE.md

 ## Test impact mode

 The agent can be used in a Test Impact scenario to collect testwise coverage.
-The test system (the application executing the test specification) can inform the agent of when a test is started and finished via a REST API.
+The test system (the application executing the test specification) can inform the agent of when a test starts and finished via a REST API.
-The agent then generates reports that contain method-based testwise coverage.
+The agent then generates reports that contain method-based testwise coverage (if not disabled via `http-server-formats`).
 The HTTP server is started when `http-server-port` is set (Recommended port is 8000).

 The agent accepts `POST` queries of the form `http://127.0.0.1:8000/test/start/myTestId` and